Josseyo/Salon/README.md

 ![edit event](documentation/features/sitepages/edit_event.png)

-**Add Event**: Administrators can use a front-end form to create new site products.
+**Add Event:** Administrators can use a front-end form to create new site products.
 The form is simple and clean and automatically formats and displays the created product in the same manner as existing products.
 The form is found under My Account/Product management.

-**Edit Event**: Administrators can use a front-end form to update existing events.
+**Edit Event:** Administrators can use a front-end form to update existing events.
 If the current logged-in user has admin (superuser) privileges, an edit button will appear under products which allows that user to edit the product's details.

 ### Contact Response
 ![Contact Requests/Response list](documentation/features/sitepages/contact_response_list.png)